hyperskill/hyperstyle/src/python/evaluation/inspectors/README.md

 - `grade`,
 - `traceback` (optional),

-and must have all fragments from the input file with all code fragments
+and must have all fragments from the input file with all code fragments.

 Output file is a new `xlsx` or `csv` (the same format with the input files) file with the all columns from the input file with unique solutions.